 1 – Regular class attendance.
 We realize that an occasional absence can’t be helped, but to be invited into this program again, attendance at a minimum of 75% of company classes is required.
 We are bringing in guest instructors to work with company members in sessions about 6 weeks long.
 If you have a commitment that will conflict with several classes during a specific 6 week session the following options are available: (a) Attend the classes you are able to make with the understanding that you will be an understudy and not a regular cast member.
 This is at the sole discretion of the guest teacher; (b) Attend a lower level company for that 6 week session, if your schedule allows, and be a regular cast member for that piece only.
 If this option is taken the classes taken with the lower company will NOT count as absences.

 2 – Maintain enrollment and attendance in the required Conservatory Track technique classes.
-Companies B and C – 2 technique classes, one of which must be ballet, modern or jazz.
+Companies B and C – 2 technique classes, one of which must be ballet, tap, jazz, or modern.
 Company A – 3 technique classes, covering at least 2 styles.
-Technique classes include ballet, tap, jazz, modern, leaps and turns, prepointe, pointe and variations.
+Technique classes include ballet, tap, jazz, modern, prepointe, pointe and variations.
 Company A only – if you are in a dance technique class at your academic school that meets 90 minutes a week for the full school year and you maintain a passing grade, this can replace 1 of the 3 required technique classes with documentation from your teacher.

 3 – Company members are expected to dance over the summer break.
 The minimum options for 2018 are one of the following: The Ballet Modern Intensive at CPA or One week of Born to Perform Summer Camp at CPA or 25 hours of dance training at another location, documented with dates / hours by that organization.